AzureMentor/Azure-AI-100-Study-Guide/3 - Implement and monitor AI solutions (25-30%).md

 - implement Azure Search in a solution

 ## Monitor and evaluate the AI environment
+- identify the differences between:
+    - KPIs
+    - reported metrics
-- identify the differences between KPIs, reported metrics, and root causes of the differences
+    - root causes of the differences
+- identify the differences between:
+    - expected workflow throughput
-- identify the differences between expected and actual workflow throughput
+    - actual workflow throughput
 - maintain an AI solution for continuous improvement
 - monitor AI components for availability
 - recommend changes to an AI solution based on performance data